 2 Our Policies

-Imperium Resourcing has made our modern slavery policy available on our website.
+Imperium Resourcing has a modern slavery policy available on our website.
 Please visit: www.imperiumresourcing.com

 In addition, Imperium Resourcing has the following policies which incorporate ethical standards for our staff.
 These are: